Simferopol International Airport: History

 Under the Russian control (Russia not being a member of Eurocontrol), the airport operates flights only to destinations in Russia.
 In June 2014, Prime Minister of Russia, Dmitry Medvedev, signed a Government resolution No.960 to open the airport for international flights, however, as of March 2016 no international flights were operated.
 On 29 July 2014, Rosaviation granted Chechen airline Grozny Avia permission to operate nonstop flights from Simferopol to the Armenian capital of Yerevan and Turkish cities of Istanbul and Antalya.
 However, these flights were technically domestic since they operated with a stopover in Anapa.
 Both of the routes were suspended the same year.

 In May 2015, the Ukrainian Parliament voted in favor of renaming the Simferopol airport in honor of the Crimean-Tatar war hero Amet-khan Sultan.
 The airport's management team has responded that the authority to decree such changes is vested in the Russian government, and that they do not feel the need to respond to the Ukrainian parliament's ruling.
 Russian State Duma deputy, Vasiliy Likhachyov, has also released a statement dismissing this ruling as having no official authority.

 In May 2016, construction began of a new terminal building, with a larger hall on a wave-like structure and 8 gates for flights.
 The new terminal was opened on 16 April 2018, with the first arrival at 8:30 AM of Nordwind Airlines from Moscow-Sheremetyevo, followed by other flights.
 The terminal was previously checked by 400 volunteers on 12 April 2018.

 The current terminal will be for VIP, business passengers and some space is going to be converted to the trolleybus and bus terminal.

 This new terminal is 1 km west from the old terminal, between the main runway and the old one, making the eastern part of the airport useless.
 Eventually, the old runway (01R/19L) will be rebuilt and, with the runways being spaced >1 km apart, would be capable of parallel runway operations, like at Domodedovo, Berlin or Munich.
 The new terminal has 8 gates to air-bridges and 8 gates to apron buses, 16 escalators and 28 lifts, 55 check-in counters and the airport terminal is able to handle 6 million passenger annually.

-In 2021, the airport became the sixth busiest one in territory occupied by Russia with 6.83 million passengers transiting through the airport, only behind the 3 Moscow airports (Sheremetyevo, Domodedovo and Vnukovo), St Petersburg's Pulkovo and Sochi/Adler airport.
+In 2021, the airport became the sixth busiest one in Russia and occupied terrorities with 6.83 million passengers transiting through the airport, only behind the 3 Moscow airports (Sheremetyevo, Domodedovo and Vnukovo), St Petersburg's Pulkovo and Sochi/Adler airport.